ChurchCRM/CRM/docs/user-guide/Events.md

 - An Event is an occasion that may, or may not, be hosted at your location.

-- In it's basic usage an Event could be a Worship Service or Sunday School.
+- In it's basic usage, an Event could be a Worship Service or Sunday School.
 It could also be a fundraiser, a picnic, etc.

 - By using the Event module you can generate reports on who showed up, who didn't, and a list of any guests attended.